microsoft/WhatTheHack/020-MasteringLinux/README.md

 The challenges were organized as below.
 Please note:

 * Each challenge can be done separately and they are not interdependent.
-* You don't need to make all of them, chose to pick as many you want.
+* You don't need to make all of them, chose as many you want.
 * The level of complexity increases accordingly with the respective number of each one.
+* The Linux man pages are your best friend.
+Make sure to use as best you can.

 | Challenges |